 Do not get angry with them for being ‘lazy’.
 Talk to them and let them know that they can talk to you about what is going on.
 It might be that something deeper is making them tired.

-Talk to them calmly and kindly, and you might be able to help them with the issues that led to the laziness.
+You do not want to discourage them from talking to you if it is their emotional well-being that is causing their laziness.
+Talk to them calmly and kindly, and you might be able to help them with the issues that led to their laziness.

-- Parenting An 18-Year-Old Son?
+- How To Parenting An 18-Year-Old Son?